MadLeon/LearnCPA/semester2/oop244/fundations.md

 | *modifiers* | mutator methods  | change the state of the object       |
 | *special*   | manager methods  | create, assign and destroy an object |

 ### Adding a Member Function

-**Function Declaration**
+#### Function Declaration

-> To declare a member function to a class, we insert its prototype into the class definition.
+- insert its prototype into the class definition

 ```C++
 struct Student {